 The National Study of Caregiving (NSOC) is a study of caregivers to NHATS sample persons.
-NSOC I was conducted in 2011 and NSOC II was conducted in 2015.
+NSOC I was conducted in 2011; NSOC II in 2015; and NSOC III in 2017.
 Each NSOC data release consists of three files:

 - NSOC file

 - NSOC Sample Person Tracker file

 - NSOC Other Person Tracker file